 - Stimulating Electromagnetic Points: By stimulating some of the 2,000 points in the body that are thought to start the flow of endorphins, acupuncture therapy acts as a natural painkiller.

 Acupuncture for Neck Pain

 If you are struggling with lingering neck or back pain that conventional treatments aren’t improving, it might be time to consider acupuncture treatment instead.
-Dr. Breen is certified in acupuncture through Logan College, and he licensed by the Virginia Board of Medicine in Chiropractic in Manassas.
+Dr. Breen completed his acupuncture training through Logan College and is certified by the Virginia Board of Medicine to perform acupuncture.
 Book an introductory appointment, and you might be surprised what difference this form of traditional Chinese medicine can make for your pain levels and general wellbeing.